Skip to content Skip to navigation

 Statement of Diversity

 The Palaeontological Association has an Unconscious Bias document, the recommendations of which will be adhered to at all times.
 All decision-making for Palaeontological Association awards and prizes will be carried out objectively and professionally.
 The Association is committed to making award and prize decisions purely on the basis of the merit of the individual(s).
 No nominee for awards or prizes will receive less favourable treatment on the grounds of: gender, marital status, sexual orientation, gender re-assignment, race, colour, nationality, ethnicity or national origins, religion or similar philosophical belief, spent criminal conviction, age or disability.
-Equally, all nominations will be assessed on equal terms, regardless of the sex, age and/or ethnicity of the nominee.
+Equally, all nominations will be assessed on equal terms, regardless of the gender, age and/or ethnicity of the nominee.
 Nominations will therefore be assessed and graded on their merits, in accordance with the criteria and the aims and objectives set for each award or medal.
 Due consideration will be given to any period away from science due to parental leave, illness and any other such career break.
 Nominators are reminded that neutral language (e.g. gender neutral) should be used in all nominations.

 Honorary Life Membership selection procedures